jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 spring.data.gemfire.security.password=MyPassword
 ```

-In this case, SBDG’s auto-configuration for authentication is
+In this case, [spring-boot-gemfire-name]’s auto-configuration for authentication is
 effectively disabled and security credentials are not extracted from the
 environment.